 Use this opportunity to increase your brand exposure and acquire new customers with good, old-fashioned print advertising and direct mail.
 These advertising vehicles offer very effective ways for your business to rise above the digital noise.
 (To check jump directly to our Best Direct Mail Offers Infographic, click here)

 1. Breaks Through Digital Noise

-As of February 2017, the Radicati Group estimated that there are 3.7 billion email users worldwide and around 269 billion emails sent daily.
-The Radicati Group’s research from 2014 showed that business users sent or received, on average, 121 emails daily.
-Talk about email overload.
-That number is expected to rise to 141 by 2018.
-With Americans being exposed to around 5,000 ads per day, up from 500 ads per day in the ‘70s, and a large amount of those being digital, print and direct mail can cut through the digital noise to drive sales.
+The Radicati Group estimates there are approximately 3.9 billion email users worldwide, with 293 billion emails sent and received daily.
+According to DMR, the average office worker receives 121 emails per day.
+Talk about email overload!
+And that number is expected to rise.
+With Americans exposed to around 5,000 ads per day, up from 500 ads per day in the ‘70s, and a large amount of those being digital, print and direct mail can cut through the digital noise to reach your audience and drive sales.

 2. Elicits a Strong Emotional Reaction

 With less physical mail hitting the mailbox than the number of emails that hit your inbox, consumers might actually enjoy checking their physical mail as opposed to their email.
-A Gallup Poll shows that 41 percent of Americans look forward to checking their mailboxes on a daily basis.
+A Gallup Poll shows that 41% of Americans look forward to checking their mailboxes on a daily basis.
 It’s not just the older demographics, either.
-In fact, 36 percent of Americans under the age of 30 share this sentiment.
-Statistics also show that people have a strong emotional reaction to receiving mail.
-27 percent of people who enjoy checking their mail have a positive reaction to receiving an advertising card or flyer.
+In fact, 57% of Americans under the age of 30 have made purchases based on direct mail offers.